Full-time Nature School: Forest Learners Info Session and Q&A Recap

 Q: If the children will be leading their education and don’t want to write, how do we strengthen the areas they need to practice?
 How do you manage it when they always choose to do the other option?

 A: We always provide options since we do not want to force them, but all options will align with what we are trying to work on.
 Being in small groups and the setting and environment we have, we see kids have a natural interest in trying out what their peers are doing.
-We also have creative options to share with parents to support their child, including using tracing paper to trace shapes that may seamlessly flow into wanting to trace letters and learning to put words together.
-There’s an extent to freedom, we may say, ‘These are your options.
+There’s an extent to freedom; we may say, ‘These are your options.
 You can look at a book quietly, we can read a book together, work on letters together, or some kids may want to write out sentences.’
 We see where a child is and can use the one-on-one time available due to our small adult-to-child ratio to support them.
 There is also lots of support within the homeschool network with tutors and a teacher.
 Plus, you have the whole day on Friday to work on whatever you choose.

-Q: What COVID related measures will be in place for student safety, especially for the indoor classroom time?
-What about rainy days when children might be huddled under a tarp.
+Q: What COVID-related measures will be in place for student safety, especially for indoor classroom time?
+What about rainy days when children might be huddled under a tarp?

 Q: Do your instructors have experience teaching children of different abilities (ASD or ADHD designation)?
 Is there an opportunity for an assistant to support children needing extra help?

 A: Our instructors are trained in working with a variety of kids with a variety of needs.
 We have training at the beginning of the year for ASD.
-We notice that kids with ADD and ADHD seem to thrive outdoors and with the focused time we provide.
-We have had kids with ASD in the program and in Forest Learners.
+We notice that kids with ADD and ADHD seem to thrive outdoors and with focused time.
+We have had kids with ASD in our programs and Forest Learners.
 One positive aspect is the small group size, where we can really see and understand who each kid is, what they want to learn, and how they want to learn.
 We have had various aides come to program.
 So if we thought it was needed or a positive addition, there would be space for that.
 We also acknowledge that we want there to be a mutual fit and for the program to work for the kid, which may not be forest school or Soaring Eagle programming.

-Q: Do kids find it difficult being outside 6 hours twice a week in the winter rain?
+Q: Do kids find it difficult being outside six hours twice a week in the winter rain?

 A: No, it’s never been a problem.
 It’s all about gear and getting comfortable with the rain.
-When it is raining and we are indoors at Maplewood Flats, we will tell the kids we are going outside and to gear up, they don’t even flinch.
+When it is raining and we are indoors at Maplewood Flats, we will tell the kids we are going outside and to gear up.
+They don’t even flinch.
 They get their rain gear on and are ready to go.
-If a kid shows up and they are not properly dressed, we say that they can’t come for the day because it is a safety concern.
+If a kid shows up not properly dressed, we say that they can’t come for the day because it is a safety concern.

 Q: What does the transition look like to help new kids get comfortable in the program?

-A: We are still hoping to have two days to meet the kids to make sure it is the best fit all around.
-Last year, we had a week and a half transition.
-The first week was half days with parents so everyone could get comfortable with each other and in the forest.
+A: There will be an in-person meeting or trial day to make sure it is the best fit all around.
+To get comfortable with the program, last year we had a week and a half transition.
+The first week was half days with parents to get comfortable with each other and in the forest.
 Then, we went to half days with just the kids where they would jump in, and it seemed to work for them.
 If kids need more time, the parents can stay in the forest away from the group.

 Q: Can you speak to social life outside of school?
 One of my concerns about leaving the public school system is leaving the community of children that we live near.